Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 9. Train with your backpack

-Your preparation hikes should ideally mimic the trekking conditions as much as possible.
-This means things like wearing the backpack you’ll be using on the trek.
 Even better, fill the backpack with the items you’ll be taking on the trek.
-This way you’ll not only get used to the weight of it all, but you’ll also quickly discern if anything is unnecessary, or there’s something you’re missing.
+In this way you’ll not only get used to the weight of it all, but you’ll also quickly discern if anything is unnecessary, or there’s something you’re missing.
 Further to this, you’ll be able to determine if your backpack is comfortable and suited to the task.

-Look for a rucksack or backpack with wide shoulder straps as these distribute the weight better.
-You don’t want thin straps digging into your shoulders as you trek.
-You also want padded hip belts, especially with a rucksack.
-These let you carry some of the weight on your hips – a must!
-We also recommend a pack with multiple compartments besides the main bin.
-This makes it easy to store and find things.
+We also recommend using a backpack with multiple compartments besides the main bin.
+This makes it easier to store and find things.
 When it comes to the pack's fabric, polyester or very strong nylon works well.
 You should also look for a pack that has a netted back panel, as this allows your body heat to escape.
+(Learn more in How to choose a backpack for trekking.)

 Woman with backpack walking in a forest